soumilgupta/Python_Automation/readme.txt

-This code was writen by Parth Pant from NIT
+This code was writen by Parth Pant from NIT Hamirpur.